Semi-blind Source Separation via Sparse Representations and Online Dictionary Learning: Problem Statement and Related Works

-Our effort here is motivated by a single-channel semi-blind audio source separation problem, in which the goal is to separate a nominally periodic and approximately known signal from unknown but structured background interference, given only a superposition of the two sources.
+Although the algorithm we develop here may be applied in any of a number of separation tasks, we use the stylized audio source separation example to fix notation and explain our approach.
 Let $x\in\mathbb{R}^n$ represent our observed data, and suppose that $x$ may be decomposed as a sum of two sources -- one of which ($x_p\in\mathbb{R}^n$) exhibits local structure that is partially or approximately known, and the other ($x_u\in\mathbb{R}^n$) is unknown.
 In our motivating audio application for example, $x$ is comprised of samples of an underlying continuous time waveform, and we consider $x_p$ to be samples of a source that is a nominally regular repetition of one of a small number of prototype signals.
-One example scenario where this model is applicable is the case where $x_p$ is, up to some unknown offset jitter, periodic.
 Our aim is to separate the sources $x_p$ and $x_u$ from observations of $x$, which may be noisy or otherwise corrupted.

 Our proposed approach is based on the principle of local sparse approximations.
 In order to state our overall problem in generality, we describe an equivalent model for our data $x$ that facilitates the local analysis inherent to our approach.
 Let us suppose that $m$ is an integer that divides $n$ evenly, such that $n/m = q$, an integer.
 Then $x\in\mathbb{R}^n$ may be represented equivalently as a $m \times q$ matrix $X$: